brucestull/django-starter/notes/05_add_index_page.md

     * [Django Best Practices: Template Structure - learndjango.com](https://learndjango.com/tutorials/template-structure)
     * [Configuring Django Templates - djangocentral.com](https://djangocentral.com/configuring-django-templates/)

-## Concepts:
-* To create an effective Django webpage, we need the following:
-    1. URL: Will be created in []
-    1. View: Will be created in []
-    1. Template: Will be created in []

 ## `django-starter` Repository links:
 * Repository [`README.md`](../README.md)